hari-yogesh-ram-0905/Youtube_Data_Havesting_And_Warehousing/README.md

 5. Run the Streamlit App:

     ``` bash
-    streamlit run app.py
+    streamlit run <file_name>.py
     ```

 ------------------------------------------------------------------------

 ## 💡 Usage

--   Enter **Channel ID** in the Streamlit app to fetch and store data.\
+-   Enter **Channel ID** in the Streamlit app to fetch and store data.
--   Explore tables: Channel, Playlist, Video, Comment.\
+-   Explore tables: Channel, Playlist, Video, Comment.
--   Run predefined **queries** to answer business questions.\
+-   Run predefined **queries** to answer business questions.
 -   Visualize results using charts & plots.

-**Sample Analytical Questions Answered:**\
+**Sample Analytical Questions Answered:**

-1. What are the video names with corresponding channels?\
+1. What are the video names with corresponding channels?
-2. Which channel has the most videos?\
+2. Which channel has the most videos?
-3. What are the top 10 most viewed videos?\
+3. What are the top 10 most viewed videos?
-4. How many comments per video?\
+4. How many comments per video?
-5. Which videos were published in 2022?\
+5. Which videos were published in 2022?
-6. What is the average video duration per channel?\
+6. What is the average video duration per channel?
-7. Which videos have the highest likes?\
+7. Which videos have the highest likes?
-8. What are the total views per channel?\
+8. What are the total views per channel?
-9. Which videos are above average views?\
+9. Which videos are above average views?
 10. Which videos have the highest comments?

 ------------------------------------------------------------------------

 ## 📈 Results

--   Automated extraction of YouTube data.\
+-   Automated extraction of YouTube data.
--   Stored data in **MySQL database** for structured access.\
+-   Stored data in **MySQL database** for structured access.
--   Built a **Streamlit dashboard** for querying & visualization.\
+-   Built a **Streamlit dashboard** for querying & visualization.
--   Provided insights on channel growth, engagement, and content performance.\
+-   Provided insights on channel growth, engagement, and content performance.
 -   Scalable solution for content creators & businesses.

 ------------------------------------------------------------------------

 ## 🔮 Future Work

--   📝 Add **sentiment analysis** for comments.\
+-   📝 Add **sentiment analysis** for comments.
--   ☁️ Deploy dashboard to cloud (AWS/Heroku).\
+-   ☁️ Deploy dashboard to cloud (AWS/Heroku).
--   🔄 Enable real-time data streaming.\
+-   🔄 Enable real-time data streaming.
 -   📊 Migrate to **NoSQL (MongoDB)** for large-scale data.

 ------------------------------------------------------------------------